REAP-Canada Activities

 Modernizing Biofuel Use in Household Cooking

 There is an increasing need to displace fossil fuels and unsustainable woodfuels used for household cooking to minimize the dependency on expensive fuels and reduce greenhouse gas emissions.
-REAP-Canada has been conducting research and promoting the use of agricultural residues and appropriate biofuel cooking technologies in rural communities to reduce household cooking costs and improve indoor air quality.
+REAP-Canada has been conducting research and promoting the use of sustainable agri-fuel sources and improved cooking technologies in rural communities to reduce household cooking costs and improve indoor air quality.

-Increasing concerns about global warming encouraged REAP-Canada to explore opportunities to minimize carbon emissions to help Canada meet its Kyoto targets.
-REAP-Canada develops, with partners, strategies to reduce Greenhouse Gas Emissions for a variety of applications, including using biomass for heating and cooking applications and ecological crop production.
+Increasing concerns about global warming encouraged REAP-Canada to develop opportunities to minimize GHG emissions through the creation of carbon credits from a variety of applications, including using biomass for heating and cooking applications and ecological crop production.

 Agri-Fibre Supply Systems